TABLE OF CONTENTS

 - Cloudflare Processes

-Processes that should be followed to initially assist Amla with setting up Cloudflare and (indirectly) assist with maintaining proper Cloudflare configuration on an ongoing basis.
+The following processes should be followed to initially assist Amla with setting up Cloudflare and (indirectly) assist with maintaining proper Cloudflare configuration on an ongoing basis

 In order for Cloudflare to provide all of the benefits of an edge service, Cloudflare needs to be configured as the DNS provider for the store’s domain.
 The following is needed in order to configure the DNS correctly:

-crm.znodestore.com is a CNAME record that points to znodestore.crmsystem.com
+- admin.znodestore.com is a CNAME record that points to admin.znodestore.com

-mail.znodestore.com is an MX record that points to abc.xyz.com
+- email.znodestore.com is an MX record that points to email.znodestore.com

 After providing the previous information to Amla, Amla will later provide multiple new Cloudflare nameservers that must be configured for the store’s domain.
 Any existing nameservers must be removed, and Cloudflare’s nameservers must be added.
 Perform this configuration in the domain registrar that the domain belongs to (GoDaddy, Domain.com, Namecheap, etc.).